sleevetosleeve/kubernetesstudies/cluster_setup/virtualmachines.md

 It is also worth noting that windows machines can be used as worker nodes.
 This guide wil not be covering that however.
 See [Windows in Kubernetes](https://kubernetes.io/docs/concepts/windows/) fro more information.

+See [Applience Template](appliancetemplate.md) for a guide on how to generate your own template file that you can use to quickly launce vms for your cluster.

 ## Naming

 Before we get to setting up the virtual machines, let us take a moment to discuss the naming on said nodes and cluster.
 In an enterprise environment you will probably have a couple of clusters names as `prod`, `staging`, `test` and so on.
 But in a study situation you will probably be using a few clusters to test various aspects of kubernetes.
 And you might end up calling them `test`, `test01`, `test02` and so on.
 But if we also take the names of the nodes into consideration the naming might go slightly overboard with names like `test1c1`, `test1w1`, `test2c1`, `test2c2` and `test2w1`.
 It might thus a good idea to avoid numbers in the primary name of the cluster.
 One god idea could be to call it according to what you are testing, like `ingress`, `metrics` or `servicemesh`.
 Alternatively something neutral like a color, planet or city.